 Central to her work is a conviction: that a person does not truly die when their body ceases to exist, but when they cease to exist in anyone's memory.
 Her installations are conceived as future ruins — structures built now to outlast the people who carry them.
 The ceramic surfaces accumulate cracks and ruptures during firing, the digital precision undone by heat; this uncontrollable transformation is not a flaw but the work's essential argument: that what we make with the most advanced tools available is still subject to forces older than any technology.

 My grandmother survived the bombing of Chongqing during World War II.
 She was a child then, and the air-raid shelters were so crowded that she couldn't breathe.
 One day, when the air raid siren sounded again, she made a decision: she stayed home, lay down on her bed, and thought — If I die, I die.
 She survived.
-That act of quiet defiance — choosing stillness over the crush of survival — has lived in my imagination ever since.
+That act of quiet defiance has lived in my imagination ever since.

-I was born in Chongqing, a city built inside mountains, a city that seems to possess one more dimension than ordinary places.
-My path to school ran up stone staircases that seemed to have no visible end, each step worn smooth by generations of feet.
+I was born in Chongqing, a city built inside mountains.
+My path to school ran up stone staircases with no visible end, each step worn smooth by generations of feet.
 Those stone bricks held my childhood.
 I did not know then that I was already learning something about what material can carry.

 The answer came from an old story.
 Meng Jiangnü wept so hard at the Great Wall that the stones crumbled, releasing her husband's bones from inside.
-The image struck me with force: the Wall was built with the lives of tens of thousands.
-Each brick a vessel of human labor, suffering, and memory.
+Each brick is a vessel of human labor, suffering, and memory.
 A relic is not just a remnant — it is a container of souls.

 I began making bricks.